Briefing · 29/04/2026

 That is the right direction.
 But every fallback chain also creates a budget policy.

 Provider pricing pages make the stakes visible.
 OpenAI publishes API pricing, Anthropic publishes Claude pricing, and Google publishes Gemini API pricing.
-Prices, rate limits, and capability tiers vary enough that “just use the next available model” is not a safe default.
+Prices, rate limits, and capability tiers vary enough that “just use the next available model” can create unsafe spend.

 If the next available model is materially more expensive, the system should ask.